twbs/bootstrap/site/content/docs/5.0/components/offcanvas.md

   </div>
   <div class="offcanvas-body">
     <div class="">
       Some text as placeholder.
-In real life you can have the elements you have chossen.
+In real life you can have the elements you have chosen.
 Like, text, images, lists, etc.
     </div>
     <div class="dropdown mt-3">
       <button class="btn btn-secondary dropdown-toggle" type="button" id="dropdownMenuButton" data-bs-toggle="dropdown">